-Without a doubt, this will save you the most headaches in the kitchen.
+Without a doubt, this will save you the most headaches in the kitchen and is the most essential of all electronic Chinese cooking tools.
 Rice cookers these days come in a variety of styles and price points.
 Some have tons of different settings (for cooking different kinds of rice, porridges, and the like), while others just have an on and off button.
 Whatever your preference is, one of these babies will make sure you have perfect rice waiting for you every time.
 Our collective experiences says, save your money and pass on the multi-purpose units and go with a single purpose rice cooker.

 Rice cookers really vary and can get very expensive, but this Aroma cooker is a number one best seller on Amazon and is a great value, especially if you’re a first time purchaser!
 I seriously cooked entire meals on a regular basis in one of these in the corner of my college dorm room.
 This Aroma 4-Cup (Uncooked) 8-Cup (Cooked) Digital Rice Cooker and Food Steamer works great and is very economically priced!